sshalem/Spring-Boot/3. REST API, Swagger2 , SpringDoc OpenApi3/2_Swagger2/README.md

 We can see in Swagger UI several things:
 1. Our Controllers of Author and Book are shown.
 Click on them to see the API we have in the Controller
-2. 'Select a Defenition' - Default
+2. 'Select a Defenition' - Default , we can have several defenitions
 3. 'Servers' - inferred Url
-4. Schemas
+4. Schemas (Or Models)

 ![image](https://user-images.githubusercontent.com/36256986/170345871-ddac3f63-f595-4f91-8c79-fd6c4bca5252.png)